amytakeuchi/Fintech-Product-Analytics/README.md

 The 98th percentile is approximately 28 days, making 30 days an interesting candidate threshold for further investigation — not an assumption that 30 days is automatically correct.

-**Business question:** At what point does waiting for organic reactivation become less attractive than initiating a win-back intervention?

 ---

 ### H3 — Cohort Retention & Activation Risk (Earlier Cohort --> Retention Decline)